Wordsmith Writing Coaches

 Mike earned a Bachelor of Arts in English Literature at Pomona College and a Masters of Divinity from Fuller Seminary (which, despite his graduating Summa Cum Laude, somehow left him neither masterful nor divine).

 His books include Something Like Faith, a profane coming-of-age novel; Authentic Faith: Feeding the Soul in Politically Divided Times, an encouragement to seek justice and offer grace in our rancorous, politically divided nation; and God Enters In, a book of reflections on Advent.
-His upcoming book, Greif, the Desert, and Survival Spirituality, is both a memoir on the death of his son, Isaac, and an offer of solidarity with those who have suffered the death of a child.
+His upcoming book, Grief, the Desert, and Survival Spirituality, is both a memoir on the death of his son, Isaac, and an offer of solidarity with those who have suffered the death of a child.
 Mike also writes a blog, Grace is Greater: Reflections on a Ridiculous Life.

 In a former life, Mike served as a pastor and then lived in Nicaragua for seven years, doing community development and playing ultimate.
 Though he no longer has the title, he can't help being pastoral.
 It is this, and not his ability to mix drinks, that has also earned him the nickname "The Bartender."
 His children claim he holds the World Record for hearing strangers' life stories in parking lots.
-He still plays ultimate.
+He still plays ultimate frisbee.

-Mike understands - very personally and perhaps better than most - how daunting, intimidating, and overwhelming the journey from "I want to write" to "I am a writer" can be.
+Mike understands—very personally and perhaps better than most—how daunting, intimidating, and overwhelming the journey from "I want to write" to "I am a writer" can be.

 Mike Robinson